gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_line_sensors.rst

 .. py:method:: line_sensor_read(sensor)

-    | Read the line sensor value.
+    | Return the line sensor value.
+    | Typical values over white are 150 to 200, while over black they are 50.
+    | ``sensor`` is 'left' or 'right'

 .. code-block:: python